ahojukka5/enkeksi/README.md

 The generated markdown file can then be added to your project documentation and hosted using e.g. mkdocs.

+## Contributing

+Contributions are welcome as usual.
+If you have any good idea, and especially, a better name for a package, raise an issue.

 [ci-img]: https://github.com/ahojukka5/enkeksi/workflows/Python%20CI/badge.svg
 [ci-url]: https://github.com/ahojukka5/enkeksi/actions
 [coveralls-img]: https://coveralls.io/repos/github/ahojukka5/enkeksi/badge.svg?branch=master